aPg9/platzi-ventas/README.md

 Platzi Sales

-This repository contains an example of a CLI project maked with python and click library, this about an app that CRUD clients in a CSV format.
+This repository contains an example of a CLI project maded with python and click library, this about an app that CRUD clients in a CSV format.

 Install: You must have PIP, to install this app.
 In your terminal locate the folder where you donwload the code.
 (Before install this I recommend to you actvate a venv)